jspanther/Angular-Chrome-Extension/README.md

 So, lets buckle up to start the small but adventurous journey of making a <strong>Chrome Extension with Angular</strong>:rocket:

 ### Step 1
-Create a new App with Angular CLI using "ng new <app-name>" command such as:
+Create a new App with Angular CLI using ["ng new <app-name>"](https://angular.io/cli/new) command such as:
 ![JSPanther_Angular_App](https://github.com/jspanther/Angular-Chrome-Extension/blob/master/src/assets/img/first.png)

 ### Step 2
 Now, we need to switch to the project directory using command "cd /project-directory".
-We can check the directory content byt running "ls" command and now we can run our Angular application by running ["ng serve"](https://angular.io/cli/serve) such as:
+We can check the directory content by running "ls" command and now we can run our Angular application by running ["ng serve"](https://angular.io/cli/serve) such as:
 ![JSPanther_Angular_App](https://github.com/jspanther/Angular-Chrome-Extension/blob/master/src/assets/img/second.png)

 After this, you can check the URL "localhost:4200" in your browser and home page looks like this: